Biography

 Condé Nast’s Tatler magazine, page 62, Jun. ’08

-He acted in independent film and theatre in the US, Germany and Italy.
-He was consultant on the Academy Award-Nominated Brando documentary, Listen To Me Marlon.
+He also acted in independent film and theatre in the US, Germany and Italy.
+He was consultant on the Academy Award-nominated Brando documentary, Listen To Me Marlon.
+He recently returned to acting to help his military veteran friends, starring in the film The Honourable Way Out, a Cold War spy thriller produced by the British Forces Broadcasting Service (BFBS).

 * * *